Sep 30, 2025

 ACAT incoming transfer | No charge |

 Statements, trade confirms, and prospectuses are delivered electronically by default.
-But paper fees can apply if you request paper delivery or if your email address has a typo and electronic documents bounce back as undeliverable.
+Paper fees can apply if you request paper delivery or if electronic delivery fails, such as when your email address has a typo and documents bounce back as undeliverable.

 Example: if two paper trade confirms and one paper statement are generated, the paper document charges would be: